Bilal ibn Rabah: Conquest of Makkah

 Islamic miniature depicting Jibril providing instructions on how to perform the call to prayer to Muhammad (golden flame) as well as Bilal ibn Rabah the first muezzin calling the Muslims to prayer from atop the Kaaba.

 During the Conquest of Makkah in 630 CE, Bilal played a significant role in the events that marked the triumph of Islam in the city.
-As one of Prophet Muhammad’s closest companions, Bilal was chosen to perform the adhan (call to prayer) from the Kaaba after the city was peacefully captured by the Muslim forces.
+As one of Muhammad’s closest companions, Bilal was chosen to perform the adhan (call to prayer) from the Kaaba after the city was peacefully captured by the Muslim forces.

-Bilal’s act of calling the adhan from the Kaaba is a historic moment, symbolizing the end of idolatry in Makkah and the establishment of Islam as the central faith in the region.
+Bilal's act of calling the adhan from the Kaaba is a historic moment, symbolizing the end of idolatry in Makkah and the establishment of Islam as the central faith in the region.
 His association with the adhan, which he had famously recited during the early days of Islam, now took on an even greater significance as it marked a moment of Muslim victory and the peaceful conquest of Makkah.

 Ibn Kathir mentioned in Al-Bidayah wan-Nihayah from Malik ibn Anas states:

 The Messenger of Allah, sallallaahu ‘alayhi wa sallam, ordered Bilal to call the azan on the day of the Conquest on top of the Ka'bah, so a man from Quraysh said to Al-Harith ibn Hisham, "Do you not see unto where this slave has ascended?"
 He said, "Leave him, for if Allah dislikes it, He will change it."

 Bilal's role in the Conquest of Makkah was not just symbolic; it also represented the recognition of his loyalty and dedication to the faith from its earliest days, despite the hardships he had endured as a slave in Makkah.
 This momentous occasion is often remembered as one of the most significant events in early Islamic history.